PSHE is extremely important to us all at Portsdown and it is highly valued!

 I am particularly passionate about raising the aspirations of children by bringing careers to life, broadening horizons, rather than narrowing options.
 Last year we had an aspirations week in January and it was a great success.
 Even with the Covid restrictions around visitors, we hope to build on this area this year.

-Healthy Eating Week runs from the 28th September to 4th October 2020.
-The main aim of the week is to bring the UK together for a dedicated week, focusing on key health messages.
-A flyer has been sent home today (24/9/20) telling you all about it.
-Have a go at some of the activities with your children to really promote healthy living.
+Healthy Eating Week ran from the 28th September to 4th October 2020.
+The main aim of the week was to bring the UK together for a dedicated week, focusing on key health messages.
+A flyer was sent home to inform families how they could set themselves daily challenges to improve their health.